unicorn-bi/Unicorn-Recorder-Hybrid-Black/README.md

 <img src="./img/rec15.png" alt="drawing"/><br/>
 </p>

-## Example keyboard marker
+## Example: Using keystrokes as triggers

-This example shows how to use key strokes as trigger for Unicorn Recorder.
+This example shows how to use keystrokes as trigger for Unicorn Recorder.

 ```Python
 import keyboard